UjjwalSaini07/InvestIQ/README.md

 ## Key Features 🎯

-- Real-Time Market Data – Get instant updates on crypto and stock prices, trends, and insights.
+- **📊 Real-Time Market Data** → Get instant updates on crypto and stock prices, market trends, and actionable insights.
-- Personalized Dashboards – Customize your trading interface for a seamless experience.
+- **🎛️ Personalized Dashboards** → Customize your trading workspace for a seamless, tailored experience.
-- Advanced Charting & Analysis – Utilize candlestick patterns and technical indicators.
+- **📈 Advanced Charting & Analysis** → Leverage candlestick patterns, technical indicators, and professional-grade visualizations.
-- Smart Watchlists – Track your favorite assets and receive timely alerts.
+- **⭐ Smart Watchlists** → Track favorite assets, set alerts, and stay ahead of market moves.
-- Portfolio Management – Monitor and optimize your investments effortlessly.
+- **💼 Portfolio Management** → Monitor, manage, and optimize your investments effortlessly in one place.
+- **🤖 AI-Powered Insights** → Unlock predictive analytics and intelligent trade suggestions for smarter decisions.
+- **🔔 Real-Time Alerts** → Receive instant notifications on price movements, breakouts, and key trading signals.
-- User-Friendly Interface – Enjoy a sleek, interactive, and intuitive design.
+- **✨ User-Friendly Interface** → Enjoy a sleek, interactive, and intuitive design built for traders of all levels.

 ## Demo 🖥️
 You can visit the live site here - https://invest-iqs.vercel.app/

+## 🔥 What’s New in This Project

+- **🛠️ Custom Indian Stock Market API** → Built our own API by scraping trading websites, enabling real-time data gathering and seamless integration into the platform.
+- **📰 Integrated News Feed** → Added a live news section; since the provider requires payment in production, we re-engineered the frontend headers to route via backend (HTTP/1.1), making it work as if in development.
+- **📈 Advanced Trading Charts** → Implemented real-time TradingView-powered charts for deeper analysis, ensuring traders get professional-grade visualization tools.
+- **🧰 Financial Tools Section** → Introduced a dedicated toolkit for financial analysis, empowering users with powerful resources beyond basic market tracking.
+- **🎛️ Optimized Dashboards** → Users can fully customize and personalize their dashboards for a trading experience tailored to their strategy.
+- **⭐ Smart Watchlists** → Create and manage multiple watchlists, synced across devices for consistent access anywhere.
+- **☁️ Centralized Data Storage** → All user data, preferences, and settings are securely centralized using MongoDB, ensuring reliability and accessibility.
+- **🌍 Cross-Device Accessibility** → Whether on desktop or mobile, users can log in from any device and instantly access their personalized trading environment.

 ## Technologies Used 👨🏻‍💻
-- **React.js** – A powerful JavaScript library for building fast and scalable web applications.
+- **React.js** → A powerful JavaScript library for building fast and scalable web applications.
-- **Tailwind CSS** – A utility-first CSS framework for efficient and responsive styling.
+- **Tailwind CSS** → A utility-first CSS framework for efficient and responsive styling.
-- **Node.js** – A JavaScript runtime for server-side development.
+- **Node.js** → A JavaScript runtime for server-side development.
-- **Express.js** – A lightweight and flexible web framework for Node.js.
+- **Express.js** → A lightweight and flexible web framework for Node.js.
-- **SASS/SCSS** – A preprocessor for CSS to enhance styling capabilities.
+- **SASS/SCSS** → A preprocessor for CSS to enhance styling capabilities.
-- **Mongoose** – An elegant MongoDB object modeling tool for Node.js.
+- **Mongoose** → An elegant MongoDB object modeling tool for Node.js.
-- **MongoDB** – A NoSQL database for scalable and high-performance data storage.
+- **MongoDB** → A NoSQL database for scalable and high-performance data storage.
-- **Python** – Used for data processing, automation, or backend tasks.
+- **Python** → Used for data processing, automation, or backend tasks.
-- **Firebase** – Used for authentication, backend functions, and automation tasks.
+- **Firebase** → Used for authentication, backend functions, and automation tasks.
-- **Docker** – Containerization for seamless deployment and scalability.
+- **Docker** → Containerization for seamless deployment and scalability.
-- **TypeScript** – A strongly-typed JavaScript superset for improved code quality.
+- **TypeScript** → A strongly-typed JavaScript superset for improved code quality.
-- **GitHub Actions** – CI/CD automation for streamlined development workflows.
+- **GitHub Actions** → CI/CD automation for streamlined development workflows.
-- **Redux** – A state management library for predictable and efficient application state control.
+- **Redux** → A state management library for predictable and efficient application state control.
-- **Spline** – A 3D modeling tool for interactive 3D model rendering in web applications.
+- **Spline** → A 3D modeling tool for interactive 3D model rendering in web applications.

 ## Getting Started ⚙️
 ### Prerequisites